 Let’s walk through what happened, why it happens, and the one-line fix that makes everything click.

-The goal was straightforward:
+The goal was pretty straightforward:

 The ESP32 test code was a simple counter printed once per second at 460800 baud.